Autumn Family Fun in Kentucky

 Spooky Fun

 Kentucky has plenty of ghostly attractions, too.
 Ghost encounters are a common occurrence at the 240 year-old Talbott Tavern Bed & Breakfast in Bardstown.
-Some claim to have seen the infamous outlaw Jesse James walking the old hallways, and others have seen a pale lady dressed in a 17th century white dress.
-The historic Boone Tavern Hotel and Restaurant in Berea has a myriad of ghosts wandering its halls and basement.
-And in the Daniel Boone National Forest lies the Blue Heron Mining Community, an abandoned coal town that has been restored for historic mining tours.
+Some claim to have seen the infamous outlaw Jesse James walking the old hallways, and others have seen a pale lady dressed in a 17th-century white dress.
+The historical Boone Tavern Hotel and Restaurant in Berea has a myriad of ghosts wandering its halls and basement.
+And in the Daniel Boone National Forest lies the Blue Heron Mining Community, an abandoned coal town that has been restored for historical mining tours.
 The annual Ghost Train tour is the best time to see the shuttered town.
 The creaky buildings and echoing breeze can make even the most seasoned paranormal seeker feel on edge.

 Near Cave City, you’ll find two fun haunted attractions for your family.
-J.B.’s Haunted Mansion is a kid-friendly, dark and scary attraction.
+J.B.’s Haunted Mansion is a dark and scary kid-friendly attraction.
 Visit the Hill of Terror for some truly scary fun with acres of farmland with professional-level themes, props and actors poised to make you “scream your head off.”

 Usually offered in October and November, visitors can make their way through two decks of pure horror aboard the USS Nightmare, America’s premier haunted steamboat.
 Docked on the Newport waterfront, the experience delves into the murky history of the wreckage and mysterious, maniacal Captain Mitchell.